11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 11 high-paying jobs for liberal arts graduates

-Let’s take a look at several high-paying jobs you can explore with your liberal arts degree.
+Explore several high-paying jobs you can pursue with your liberal arts degree.

 1. Technical writer

 Technical writers translate dense concepts into clear and comprehensive written products.
 They often work with subject matter experts to create instruction manuals or guides to help users navigate products and processes.
-Technical writers work in a number of industries, including business, technology, and finance.
+Technical writers work in many industries, including business, technology, and finance.

 Related liberal arts subjects: English, communication studies, natural sciences, math